DouglasUrner/IGDPD/Prototype 2 - Mission Demolition/README.md

 * Null reference exception in Unity while Adding More Castles - possibly due to deleting the castle from the Hierarchy.

+### Bugs

+* Castle 3 sometimes collapses on its own shortly after instantiation.